Mindfulness for Life: science, practice and philosophy

 A short course offered by Assoc.
 Prof. Craig Hassed

-Week 1: Mindfulness, physical health and the brain
+Week 1: Mindfulness for physical health

 Week 2: Mindfulness for mental health

 This session will focus on the role of mindfulness for mental health problems, particularly stress, depression and anxiety, and will explore the principles of mindfulness-based approaches to psychotherapy.
 We will also debrief the formal practice of mindfulness meditation and the informal practice of being mindful in daily life introduced in week 1.
 Perception and non-attachment, the first two cognitive topics underpinning a mindfulness-based approach to psychotherapy, will be introduced as well as an experiment in dealing with distractor influence.

 Week 3: The role of mindfulness in education and performance

 This session will focus on the role of mindfulness in education and working life and include an exploration of the importance of attention for performance and mindsets.
 The negative effect of things like screen time and multitasking will also be explored.
 We will debrief the formal practice of mindfulness meditation, the informal practice of being mindful in daily life and the first cognitive topics, perception and non-attachment.
 The next two cognitive topics, acceptance and presence of mind, will also be introduced.

 This session will focus on mindfulness from a philosophical perspective with a particular interest in what it can teach us about self-knowledge and spirituality.
 We will also explore a little of what the world's great wisdom traditions have had to say about it.
 We will also debrief the formal practice of mindfulness meditation and the informal practice of being mindful in daily life and the four cognitive topics covered previously.
 We will finish with questions and how to consolidate mindfulness in one's life.

 A concession fee of $90 is available to Pension Card holders, Health Care Card holders and full-time students.